arj101/EasyC/README.md

 # EasyC
-A superset of C for correct and concise code with high level features Written on-top of https://github.com/vickenty/lang-c
+A superset of C for correct and concise code with high level features.<br/>
+Written on-top of https://github.com/vickenty/lang-c

 ## Features